ddunford/CortexQ/docs/TASK_LIST.md

 ---

+**Current Status: Phase 1.1 ✅ COMPLETED | Next: Phase 1.5 Vector Service 🎯**

 This task list provides a comprehensive roadmap for developing the Enterprise RAG Searcher system.
-Each task should be estimated, assigned, and tracked through your project management system (Jira, GitHub Projects, etc.).
+Each task should be estimated, assigned, and tracked through your project management system.